EmilyHawkins4/GeographyGame/README.md

 ## How to play

-Enter all 197 countries to win!
+Enter all 197 countries to win

 [Play the game!](https://emilyhawkinss.com)

 ## Usage

 Input your Google Maps JavaScript API Key on the following lines:
-1. index.html 70
+1. index.html 33

 ## Tech Stack